Powerful Afghan governor defying President Ghani agrees to go

 Balkh is one of the richest and most stable provinces in Afghanistan, sitting on lucrative trade crossings into neighboring Central Asian countries and with far less Taliban activity than adjacent provinces.

-After Ghani’s office announced last year that the president had accepted a previously signed resignation letter from the governor, Atta Noor refused to go, declaring that Ghani had reneged on the terms of an agreement between the two.
+Ghani’s office announced in December that the president had accepted a previously signed resignation letter from the governor but the move backfired badly when Atta refused to go, declaring that Ghani had reneged on the terms of an agreement between the two.

 At his office in Mazar, he received a stream of delegations, defying what he called the “weak, lazy and corrupt” government in Kabul and building his profile ahead of presidential elections next year, in which he is likely to play a key role either as candidate or powerbroker.